jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ​	So, for all this trouble, what performance gain do we get?
 For the same calculation that took around **180 seconds**  in the naive implementation, this version takes only around **3.5 seconds** to arrive at the same result, representing an over $ 50\times$ speedup!

-​	The back of envelope calculation goes like this: Supposing each box has an equal number of particles, there are:
+​	To understand where this speedup comes from, a back of envelope calculation goes like this: Supposing each box has an equal number of particles, there are:
 $$
 \left[\frac{X_\mbox{max}-X_\mbox{min}}{2\times h}\right] \times \left[\frac{Y_\mbox{max}-Y_\mbox{min}}{2\times h}\right] \times \left[\frac{Z_\mbox{max}-Z_\mbox{min}}{2\times h}\right]= \left[\frac{1-0}{2\times 0.05}\right]^3 = 1000
 $$